Oklahoma City Thunder (7-9, 5-2 home) vs. Golden State Warriors (13-4, 7-2 away)

 Share the ball

 The Warriors are the league’s highest scoring team and it’s really not that close.
 Luckily, Oklahoma City is one of the best defensive teams in the NBA.
 We’ll see how much that matters tonight.
 Oklahoma City is 1-7 when allowing over 100 points this season.
 The Thunder are 3-0 when they allow less than 90 points.

 Get to the line

 Oklahoma City has done a good job getting to the line during their last two wins.
 However, they have yet to hit 30 free throw attempts.
 The Thunder are 4-2 when they attempt more free throws than their opponent.
 Maybe that’s something they can do tonight.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!